UniErase: Towards Balanced and Precise Unlearning in Language Models: Related Works

-\textbf{Model Editing.} LLMs may contain outdated or even incorrect information~\cite{huang2025survey, tonmoy2024comprehensive}.
-However, like unlearning, retraining to remove is costly, while fine-tuning overfits with limited updates.
-Thus, the light and precise model editing~\cite{wang2024knowledge, he2024llms} is proposed for truthfulness~\cite{huang2024can}, and safety~\cite{li2024precision, chen2024can, li2024badedit}.
-Specifically, interpretability study treats LLMs' two-layer Multilayer Perceptrons (MLP) as lookup tables for storing knowledge~\cite{geva2020transformer, zhao2021non}.
-So Early methods like ROME~\cite{meng2022locating} and MEMIT~\cite{meng2022mass} introduce the \textit{locate-then-edit} paradigm by solving closed-form optimization on the MLP's down-projection matrix.
-AlphaEdit~\cite{fang2024alphaedit} further efficiently preserves other knowledge by projecting updates into the null space of the original knowledge representation.
-AnyEdit~\cite{jiang2025anyedit} decomposes edits into sub-operations for more complex knowledge.
-However, editing itself cannot accomplish unlearning directly: it requires knowledge represented in (subject, relation, object) triples and updates the object to a new value, but there exists no object token that corresponds to the abstract concept of unlearning.
-Our UniErase introduces unlearning-specific editing that integrates with existing methods.
+\textbf{Model Edit.} LLMs may contain outdated, incorrect or even harmful information~\citep{huang2025survey, tonmoy2024comprehensive}.
+However, similar to unlearning, retraining for knowledge updates is costly, while fine-tuning overfits for precise scenarios.
+Thus, the model edit techniques~\citep{wang2024knowledge, he2024llms} are proposed for truthfulness~\citep{huang2024can}, and safety~\citep{chen2024can, li2024badedit}.
+Early methods like ROME~\citep{meng2022locating} and MEMIT~\citep{meng2022mass} introduce the locate-then-edit paradigm by modifying the down-projection matrices in the LLMs' Multi-layer Perceptron (MLP) module.
+AlphaEdit~\citep{fang2024alphaedit} further preserves other knowledge via the null space projection operation.
+However, recent unlearning surveys like ~\citep{liu2025rethinking} have highlighted challenges including undefined edit objectives if directly applying editing for unlearning.
+In fact, editing itself targets at knowledge represented in the (subject, relation, object) triple formats and modifies the object to a new value~\citep{meng2022locating, wang2024knowledge, li2025exploring}, yet no single object token exists for the abstract concept of unlearning.
+Our \ourmethod addresses these fundamental issues by introducing Udit with the unlearning token.